-UNESCO Director-General's Message
+UNESCO Director-General's Message for 2014

 Every year, UNESCO celebrates those who give life to poetry as one of the highest forms of linguistic and cultural expression.
 Poetry is a song of freedom, enabling us to affirm our identity through creation.
 Poetry is also the song of our deepest feelings; in the words of the Brazilian poet and diplomat João Cabral de Melo Neto, “even unintentionally, every word that comes from emotion is poetry”.
 Through its words and its rhythm, poetry gives shape to our dreams of peace, justice and dignity, and gives us the strength and desire to mobilize to make them real.